arunrajan2023/machine_learning/README.md

 # **Machine Learning for Property Prediction of Materials**

 ## Overview
-This repository contains Fortran code designed to accept DFT + NEGF-produced quantum electron transmission curves of a material (such as armchair graphene nanoribbon) at varying bias voltages (say, from -1 V to +1 V).
-It finds the current per the Landauer-Buttikker formalism and makes the 2D differential conductance spectrum.
-The two dimensions are the bias and gate voltages.
-This is a set of Python codes based on Scikit-learn library to predict a propery for a set of given materials.
-Our choice of materials is functionalized MXenes and the property of interest is their GW-level band gap.
+This is a set of Python codes based on the Scikit-learn library to predict a property for a set of given materials.
+Our choice of materials is functionalized MXenes, and the property of interest is their GW-level band gap.

 ## Prerequisites
 Before using this package, ensure the following software/files is installed/available: